Summit Elevation (m): 3376

 There isn’t a lot of beta on the south ridge other than a few brief mentions of it being an “easy scree” descent or similar comments.
 We did have some hints from people like Sonny Bou, that it wasn’t quite as simple as advertised but we left our rope at the car and hoped that we wouldn’t need it.
 We did have steel crampons and axes along in case of snow or ice on the route (these items make the pack much heavier, which is why we give them such careful thought before bringing extra gear along).
 We didn’t want to bivy too far from the south ridge so we worked our way up the pristine alpine / karst valley between the normal route and the south ridge and set up camp under a small cliff, which would offer some shelter from strong west winds.

-I was relieved to have my tarp (a tent footprint) along again on this trip, as we got pummeled by thunderstorms, hail and rain that evening and over night.
-One lightening strike in particular was close enough to give us a bit of a scare!
+I was relieved to have my tarp (a tent footprint) along again on this trip, as we got pummeled by thunderstorms, hail and rain that evening and overnight.
+One lightning strike in particular was close enough to give us a bit of a scare!
 Ben had a pool of water at the foot of his bivy sack and Eric actually drank water out of some pools that formed near his head to keep his sleeping bag from getting wet.
 Talk about hard core!!
 The rain and cool weather made me realize how critical good gear is though.
-Things can quickly get dangerous if you’re not prepared properly on back country trips in the middle of nowhere.
+Things can quickly get dangerous if you’re not prepared properly on backcountry trips in the middle of nowhere.

 We woke up early on Friday morning to clouds and fresh snow on the mountain. 🙁 This was disappointing but there wasn’t much we could do so we reluctantly decided to give it a “go” and see what happened.
 The summit was buried in clouds and none of us were very motivated as we made our way slowly up valley and then around cliff bands on climber’s left and began the scree slog to the south ridge / Crown Peak col. After about 300 meters of elevation gain we had to make another call.
 Very dark, ominous clouds were building in the south and west and the entire cloud cover was lowering, not clearing as we’d hoped when we set out from camp.